open/close all folders

 - Something About a Rose: A motif of theirs, used as a reference to Tuxedo Mask from Sailor Moon.

 - Too Dumb to Live: Well not often but they can be gung-ho most of the time.
 When they confront Catharine about her secret she hiding and that she was lying during her witch trial.
 Catharine asks how they knew this.
 Rosalie is quick to clam up and drop the issue but Marie blurts out they could tell from her aura, giving the twin's secret power away.

 - Twin Telepathy: An ability they developed over time.
 However they prefer to keep it secret as such ability would be considered witchcraft in their covenant.
 It turns out their telepathy is witchcraft, albeit developed subconsciously.

 Another one of the Sisters of Mercy.
-She seem to be the most normal sisters among the bunch.
+She seem to be one of the most normal sisters among the bunch.